 Spoiler alert: The "Update" option does not work.
 This may be a bug in the firmware of the T2 Macs, or it may be a limitation that Apple does not intend to address.
 In either case, if you want to encrypt your external, bootable backup of a T2-based Mac, we recommend formatting that backup volume as APFS.

 Some third-party external devices use Option ROM firmware.
 Macs with "up-to-date software" don’t automatically load Option ROM firmware, so your Mac won't see devices that have Option ROM firmware until you load that firmware.
 Press Option-Shift-Command-Period at the Startup Manager window to load Option ROM firmware from any currently-attached hard drive enclosures.
 Here's a partial list of devices we've received reports of that use Option ROM firmware:

 Rule out generally incompatible configurations and filesystem anomalies

 If you are using an external hard drive enclosure or adapter, see whether your enclosure is listed at the bottom of this page as an enclosure that we've seen problems with in the past.
 Also, for good measure, use Disk Utility's "First Aid" utility to verify and repair any filesystem problems that may be present on the destination volume.

 - Turn off your Mac

-- Detach all peripherals from your Mac except for the keyboard and mouse
+- Detach all peripherals from your Mac except for the keyboard and mouse (including any secondary displays)

 - Start up your Mac while holding down the Option key.
 [Note: A wired keyboard may be required for this step]

 - Wait about 30 seconds to see if the backup volume appears.
-If your backup volume appears at this step and the boot process proceeds past the Apple logo, skip to the next section below.
+If your backup volume appears at this step and the boot process proceeds past the Apple logo, skip to the section below.

 - Press Option-Shift-Command-Period at the Startup Manager window to load any Option ROM firmware that is present and required for an external hard drive enclosure.